Skip to content

 2. Delta propagation — When blocks change, only the affected shard is recomputed and the difference is applied to cached results.
 No full re-aggregation ever runs after the initial computation.

-3. Palette pre-filtering — Before scanning 4,096 blocks in a chunk section, the engine checks Minecraft's internal block palette for recognized civilization blocks.
-Sections with no targets are skipped in ~1 μs instead of a ~100 μs full scan — in wilderness this eliminates virtually 100% of scanning work.
+3. Palette pre-filtering — Before scanning 4,096 blocks in a chunk section, the engine checks the section palette for recognized civilization blocks.
+Sections with no targets skip the full scan (~1 μs vs ~100 μs); empty wilderness sections drop out early.

 Civilization Scoring Engine